• Skip to primary navigation

 Jump to Recipe Print Recipe

 Juicy cast iron chicken thighs are pan fried with fresh garlic, chicken broth, and pickle juice.
-The pickle juice adds delicious flavor.
+The pickle juice adds delicious flavor to the chicken and creates the most flavorful pan juices.
 The cast iron skillet distributes heat evenly, so the thighs are perfectly cooked!

 cooked chicken thighs on top of cauliflower rice on brown plate with fork